-This is more than a semantics difference, and will change the way you think about the people you work with, how they think about you, and how you direct your career in the years to follow.
-“Clients” tell you what they want, and you do it for them.
+This is more than a semantic difference and will change the way you think about the people you work with, how they think about you, and how you direct your career in the years to follow.
+“Clients,” tell you what they want, and you do it for them.
 You tell “Athletes” what they need and they work for you.

 Early on you’ll need to decide whether you want to be a “trainer” with clients or a “coach” with athletes.
 I chose “coach” and recommend you do the same.

 2. “Training Sessions” not “Work Outs”

 The difference?
 Training sessions are planned, progressed, goal-oriented, part of a bigger program to increase outside performance.
 “Work Outs” are random, isolated, and often aimed at making the “client” feel good or look good.
 You want to coach “Training Sessions.”

 The best thing you can do for your athletes is not to be their friend.
 Nothing is personal.
 Performance and effort are everything.
 It does not matter what they think of you personally, or if they “like” you.
 Performance improvement is everything for a coach – it is all that matters.
 Improve the performance for your athletes, and you’ll always have a job.
 Being “liked” does matter for Personal Trainers – where performance doesn’t matter.
 But you chose to be a coach.

 4. Choose your Athletes